My Philosophy

 In their seminal text, Tuck and Yang (2012) state that while all acts of decolonisation contribute to the greater environmental and social justice cause, it is not truly decolonisation unless you are actively giving or getting stolen land back to the traditional custodians.
 This philosophy and text are deeply formative to my knowledge, understanding and approach to my work.

 I work strictly under the Indigenous Data Sovereignty and Governance protocols.
 When I work with mob, everything belongs and comes back to you and to Country.
 You own the data, you decide how to collect and what to do with it and you control whether or not it leaves Country.
-I aim to simply be a ally to show you how to use the programs and find approaches to the data and nothing more.
+I aim to simply teach you how to use the programs and find approaches to the data and nothing more.
+To ensure you feel safe and secure in this, I will happily sign non-disclosure agreements and legal documents that keep your data with you and Country.